Emperor Mu of Jin: Under Empress Dowager Chu's regency

 In 350, Yin himself prepared a campaign north, but failed to immediately carry out that campaign; instead, he seized even more power after accusing Cai, by repeatedly declining an honor conferred on him, was being disrespectful to the emperor, and reducing Cai to commoner status.
-Meanwhile, Huan became impatient after his requests were being rebuffed by Sima Yu and Yin and, around the new year 352, Huan mobilized his troops and gestured as if he were about to attack the capital.
+Meanwhile, Huan became impatient after his requests were being rebuffed by Sima Yu and Yin and, around the new year 352, Huan mobilized his troops and gestured as if he were about to attack the capital Jiankang.
 Yin was shocked, and initially considered either resigning or send the imperial banner of peace (Zouyu Fan, 騶虞幡) to order Huan to stop.
 After advice from Wang Biaozhi (王彪之), however, he instead asked Sima Yu to write a carefully worded letter to Huan, persuading Huan to stop.

 Later in 352, Yin launched his own campaign, but upon the start of the campaign, former Later Zhao generals in control of Xuchang and Luoyang rebelled, and his venture had to halt to deal with these rebellions.
 Subsequently, when his assistants, the generals Xie Shang and Yao Xiang tried to attack Zhang Yu (張遇), the general in control of Xuchang, Former Qin forces came to Zhang's aid and defeated Xie's troops.
 Yin then abandoned the campaign entirely.

 In fall 352, Yin prepared a second campaign.
-Initially the campaign had some success, recovering Xuchang from Former Qin.
+Initially, the campaign had some success, recovering Xuchang from Former Qin.
 However, Yin became suspicious of Yao's military capabilities and independence, and therefore tried to assassinate Yao.
 Yao discovered this, and, as Yin headed north, he ambushed Yin's troops, inflicting heavy losses on Yin.
 Yao then took over the Shouchun region.
 The people despised Yin for his military losses, and Huan submitted a petition demanding Yin's ouster.
 The imperial government was compelled to demote Yin to commoner status and exile him.
 From that point on, the imperial government was under Sima Yu alone, although it was forced to yield to Huan much of the decision-making power.